Jet-induced jammed states of granular jet impacts: Introduction

 \section{Introduction}

-Non-equilibrium phenomena induced by impacts have been extensively studied in various contexts, such as nuclear reactions \cite{nuclei1,nuclei2,nuclei3}, nanotechnology \cite{nc1,nc2}, water-bells \cite{wbell1,wbell2} and granular flows \cite{gjet,crater1,crater2,crater3,sano_hayakawa1,sano_hayakawa2,guttenberg,wendy,huang}.
+Non-equilibrium phenomena induced by impacts have been extensively studied in various contexts, such as nuclear reactions \cite{nuclei1,nuclei2,nuclei3}, nanotechnology \cite{nc1,nc2}, water-bells \cite{wbell1,wbell2} and granular flows \cite{gjet,crater1,crater2,crater3,sano_hayakawa1,sano_hayakawa2,guttenberg,wendy,huang, wendy2, wendy3}.
 Crater morphology is studied via an impact process of a free-falling water drop or a grain onto a granular layer \cite{crater1,crater3}, while a sinking grain produces a sand jet \cite{crater2}.
 The impact of a granular jet on a target produces a sheet-like scattered pattern or a cone-like pattern, depending on the ratio of the target diameter and the jet diameter \cite{gjet}, which is also found in water-bell experiments with low surface tensions \cite{wbell1,wbell2}.

-Cheng {\itshape et al.} suggested that the fluid state of a granular jet after an impact is similar to the Quark Gluon Plasma(QGP), which behaves like a perfect fluid through their experiment \cite{gjet}.
-Recently, we reported that the shear viscosity during the impact is well described by the kinetic theory of the granular gas \cite{garzo, torquato, jenkins, yoon,saitoh}, although the small shear stress observed in the experiment is reproduced through our three-dimensional (3D) simulation \cite{sano_hayakawa1, sano_hayakawa2}.
-Because the shear viscosity is not anomalous, the correspondence between a granular flow and QGP would be superficial.
+Cheng {\itshape et al.} suggested that the fluid state of a granular jet after an impact is similar to the Quark Gluon Plasma(QGP), which behaves as a perfect fluid through their experiment \cite{gjet}.
+Recently, we reported that the shear viscosity during the impact is well described by the kinetic theory of the granular gas \cite{garzo, torquato, jenkins, yoon,saitoh, jenkins_richman}, though the small shear stress observed in the experiment is reproduced through our three-dimensional (3D) simulation \cite{sano_hayakawa1, sano_hayakawa2}.
+Because the shear viscosity, at least, for 3D is not anomalous, the correspondence between a granular flow and QGP would be superficial.